A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We have introduced a biologically-inspired TMO based on lightweight tone mapping and fusion networks, optimized sequentially for two perceptual metrics, NLPD and MEF-SSIM.
+We have introduced a computational method for HDR image tone mapping, namely PS-TMO, based on lightweight tone mapping and fusion networks, optimized sequentially for two perceptual metrics, NLPD and MEF-SSIM.
 The tone mapping network is trained to generate the pseudo-multi-exposure image stack by varying the maximum luminance of the input HDR image.
-The fusion network is responsible for fusing the image stack into a final high-quality image that is noise-free, high-contrast, well-exposed, and well-saturated.
-Without using the ground-truth LDR images for supervised training, our optimized method matches and exceeds the state-of-the-art across a variety of HDR natural scenes.
-The perceptual advantages of our method are further verified by another perceptual quality metric - TMQI and in a form subjective experiment.
+The fusion network is responsible for fusing the image stack into a final high-quality image that is high-contrast, well-exposed, and well-saturated.
+Without using the ground-truth LDR images for supervised training, PS-TMO matches and exceeds the state-of-the-art across a variety of HDR natural scenes.
+The perceptual advantages of PS-TMO are further verified by another perceptual quality metric - TMQI and in a form debiased subjective experiment.

-Our biologically-inspired TMO gives us an opportunity to artificially manipulate the light source in the scene by linearly rescaling the maximum luminance $S_\mathrm{max}$.
-We take advantage of this to fully automate the proposed TMO.
-Alternatively, it is worth exploring our tone mapping network in low-light and normal-light image enhancement (see Fig.~\ref{fig:enhance}).
-Meanwhile, in our experiments, we assume a fixed display constraint with a minimum luminance of $I_\mathrm{min} = 5$ and a maximum luminance of $I_\mathrm{max}=300$, while the luminance ranges for displays on the market vary.
+The proposed PS-TMO is self-calibrated through MEF.
+In a similar spirit, we may artificially manipulate the light source in the scene (by linearly rescaling the maximum luminance $S_\mathrm{max}$) to endow PS-TMO (in particular the tone mapping network) with the capability of low-light and normal-light image enhancement (see Fig.~\ref{fig:enhance}), which is worthy of further investigation.
+Meanwhile, in our experiments, we assume a fixed display constraint with a minimum luminance of $I_\mathrm{min} = 5$ $\rm cd/m^{2}$ and a maximum luminance of $I_\mathrm{max}=300$ $\rm cd/m^{2}$, while the luminance ranges for displays on the market vary.
 Therefore, in the future, we will take steps to incorporate various display constraints into the proposed perceptual optimization framework.